 ABBYY applies NeoML tools to all of its products involving natural language processing and computer vision tasks, including the Intelligent Document Processing platform ABBYY FlexiCapture and ABBYY Vantage, mobile applications, and other innovative solutions for the global market.

-Furthermore, NeoML is already being used by independent developers and researchers from the USA, Canada, Germany, the Netherlands, Russia, Brazil, China, India, Vietnam, South Korea, and other countries.
+Furthermore, NeoML is already being used by independent developers and researchers from the USA, Canada, Germany, the Netherlands, Brazil, China, India, Vietnam, South Korea, and other countries.

 Access to the source code can be obtained from the official project repository on GitHub.
 NeoML can be used on Windows, Linux, macOS, iOS, and Android.
 The library supports both CPU and GPU processors.
 The framework’s open-source code is provided subject to Apache License 2.0.